department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Certain family members

 These family members aren't eligible:
-- Former spouses of an eligible Veteran or service member whose marriage to that individual ended by annulment or divorce
+- A former spouse who isn't also a Veteran whose marriage to an eligible Veteran or service member ended by annulment or divorce
-- Family members of Veterans convicted of subversive activities (unless the Veteran receives a pardon from the President of the United States)
+- Family members of a Veteran convicted of subversive activities (unless the Veteran receives a pardon from the President of the United States)
 - Other family members who don't meet the eligibility requirements

 ### Individuals who were drafted but then discharged before entering military service